X-Perience

-X-Perience is a eurodance band from Berlin, Germany.
+X-Perience is a Eurodance band from Berlin, Germany.
 Their music style varies between synthpop, trance and ethnopop.
 The band members are Claudia Uhle (vocals, lyrics), Matthias Uhle (composition, keyboards) and Alexander Kaiser (lyrics, keyboards).
 Singer Claudia Uhle, Matthias' sister, left the band in 2007 and was replaced by Manja Kaletka, but returned in 2019.

 History

+Beginnings (1995)

 X-Perience was founded in 1995.
 Their first single CD was called "Circles of Love", released on their own label.
 Axel Henninger, who had worked with Camouflage before, produced the track.
 "Circles of Love" became a regional hit in Berlin, mainly through the radio station Fritz.
 This caught the attention of the major record label WEA, who offered the band a contract.
 WEA re-released "Circles of Love" in 1996 on a larger scale, and this single managed to enter the German Top 100.

+First success (1996–2004)

 The group released a second single, "A Neverending Dream".
 Along with the song, a video was shot, which went into heavy rotation on MTV and VIVA.
 "A Neverending Dream" became a huge hit at the end of 1996, peaked at #4 in the German charts and reached gold status with over 250.000 copies sold.
 Since the song's release, it has been covered several times most notably by the well-known dance act Cascada in 2006.
 Their debut album Magic Fields was released in 1997.
 It peaked at chart position #22 in Germany.
 In Finland, X-Perience became especially popular, with the album reaching platinum status.

 The title track "Magic Fields" was released as a third single in 1997, along with a video that was shot in South Africa.
 Although the song did not reach the heights of "A Neverending Dream", it also was a hit on TV, radio, and in the charts.
-The second album, Take me Home, was released in the fall of 1997.
+The second album, Take Me Home, was released in the fall of 1997.
 Like the debut album, it reached #22 in the German charts.
 Its most successful single became the dance track "I Don't Care".
 In 1998, X-Perience won the radio award "R.SH Gold".

 After a break of three years, X-Perience came back in 2000.
-Journey of Life, released by Polydor/Universal, featured a song called "The Meaning of Life", a duet with Neue Deutsche Welle and Gothic icon Joachim Witt.
+"Journey of Life", released by Polydor/Universal, featured a song called "The Meaning of Life", a duet with Neue Deutsche Welle and Gothic icon Joachim Witt.
 The single "Island of Dreams" was used as a title track for the adventure show Expedition Robinson, a German version of Survivor.

+After touring through Germany in the following years, the band wanted to release new music.
+But due to problems with Polydor, no further single was released.
+The band recorded among new songs cover versions of Mike Oldfields "Moonlight Shadow" and "It's a Sin" by Pet Shop Boys which were planned as single releases.
+But after postponing these singles were finally cancelled.